 I am the 1st supervisor of three PhD students, Mirka Laurila-Pant, Emilia Luoma, and Lauri Ronkainen and teach on the courses Introduction to decision analysis and Bayesian inference and Diagnosis of environmental problems in aquatic ecosystems .

 Annukka's publications on her TUHAT pages

 Visit Annukka's web pages

-My PhD research focuses on the environmental impacts of seabed mineral extraction and understanding how seafloor exploitation affects marine ecosystems.
-I am interested in how adverse effects of human activities may be estimated prior to disturbance and how impact assessments may be improved.
-I examine methods of using biological and geological data to support marine spatial planning and to explore new ways to estimate the environmental impacts of seabed resource exploitation.
+My PhD research focuses on the environmental impacts of seabed mineral extraction, and understanding how seafloor exploitation affects marine ecosystems.
+I am interested in how adverse effects of human activities may be estimated prior to disturbance, and how impact assessments may be improved using a causal approach.

 Laura works as a researcher in Smartsea project

 My PhD is about stakeholder involvement and decision making in the environmental problem solving in the Baltic Sea.
 The Baltic Sea is a unique and vulnerable ecosystem facing various environmental threats and my PhD focuses on biofouling management of the ships, sustainable boating, and oil spills.
 When trying to solve complex environmental problems, interdisciplinary research is highly needed and thus used in my thesis as well.
 I use Bayesian networks as a method because they are visual, easy to use and can contain both qualitative and quantitative data from different sources.
 Therefore they are usable in solving complex interdisciplinary problems.